 Enable Send Email from Alias Office 365

-The send from alias option is turned off by default, so if you want to use this feature you will need to enable it in Exchange Online with PowerShell.
+The send from alias option is turned off by default, so if you want to use this feature you will need to enable it in the Exchange Online Admin center or with PowerShell.

-Make sure you have the latest Exchange Online PowerShell module installed in PowerShell.
+Make sure you have the latest Exchange Online PowerShell module installed when using the PowerShell option.
 We can enable the feature by setting the

 SendFromAliasEnabled to True in the organization config:

 # Connect to Exchange Online Connect-ExchangeOnline -UserPrincipalName [email protected] # Enable Send from Alias Set-OrganizationConfig -SendFromAliasEnabled $true

 It can take a couple of minutes until the feature is fully working in your tenant.
 During my first test, I could send the mail from the alias, but the reply-to field wasn’t set.
 The recipient just saw my primary email address.

 After waiting another 5 minutes and testing it again everything worked as expected.

 Your Microsoft Office 365 administrator will need to add an alias to your account first before you can use this feature.
 Users can’t create aliases themself.